RubenDillon/tanzu/tap7/readme.md

 =

 At the end of this step by step we will be using the following infrastructure
-- A DNS service in AWS (Route53)
+- A DNS service in AWS (Route53) for the domain latamteam.name
-- An AKS platform
+- An AKS platform (one kubernetes cluster)
 - Let's Encrypt certificates
 - Harbor running in harbor.latamteam.name
 - GitLab running in gitlab.latamteam.name